external-secrets/external-secrets/docs/provider/azure-key-vault.md

 ```

 #### Workload Identity

+In Microsoft Entra, Workload Identity can be Application, user-assigned Managed Identity and Service Principal.

 You can use [Azure AD Workload Identity Federation](https://docs.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation) to access Azure managed services like Key Vault **without needing to manage secrets**.
 You need to configure a trust relationship between your Kubernetes Cluster and Azure AD.
 This can be done in various ways, for instance using `terraform`, the Azure Portal or the `az` cli.
 We found the [azwi](https://azure.github.io/azure-workload-identity/docs/installation/azwi.html) cli very helpful.
 The Azure [Workload Identity Quick Start Guide](https://azure.github.io/azure-workload-identity/docs/quick-start.html) is also good place to get started.